Skip to content

 Why This Order Beats Random

-The hot take: skip Thursday-as-altruism only if your team is under 8 people, where the gratitude wall feels forced.
+One exception worth flagging.
+Skip the Thursday altruism slot only if your team is under 8 people, where a gratitude wall reads as forced rather than warm.
 Run a second wellness day there instead.

 How to Run a Spirit Week Trivia Round in LearnClash